jackhallybone/GlanceCal/README.md

 ----

 ### To Do:
-- What happens in extensions if calendar access is denied?
-- Add framework(?) to abstract eventkit code from each extension
 - Hide "Show More" button when not required
 - Extension resize does not match data/table size
 - Add calendar colour on the left the default calendar app/extension